St Leonard's College (Melbourne): Sport

 In years 5 and 6, St Leonard's students participate in the Coeducational Independent Primary Schools Sports Association competition, competing in a range of team sports against other coeducational independent primary schools.

 The college is part of the Association of Coeducational Schools (ACS) sports competition which involves other independent co-educational schools around Melbourne.
 Participation is mandatory in years 7-11, and optional for year 12 students.
 Students participate in a range of team sports, through the summer and winter seasons, as well as the carnival sports of cross country, swimming and athletics.

-St Leonard's College also has a community sport program, providing a number of opportunities for students, parents, staff and alumni to be involved in sport and fitness activities.
-Yoga, aerobics, gymnastics, adventure racing, surf ski paddling, cheer sports and triathlon are some of the activities available.
-There are also community basketball and netball clubs and a touch football group.
+St Leonard's College also has a club sport program, providing a number of opportunities for students, parents, staff and alumni to be involved in sport and fitness activities.
+Aesthetic Sports, Equestrian, Sailing and Taekwondo are some of the activities available.
+There are also club basketball, netball and swimming clubs.

 In 2014 the sailing team won the Victorian Schools Team Sailing Championships for the seventh time, and also regularly competes at the National Championships.

 The Hawkes Sports Centre has a large indoor pool, tennis courts, aerobics room, gym, multi-purpose hall and change rooms.
 The college also has outdoor hard courts and an oval.

+St Leonard’s College has enjoyed significant success in ACS sport, winning the following Senior 1sts competitions since the inception of the ACS in 1998: